Generative AI in Design Practice

 In this study, we analyzed the shift from human-first, shared exploration–based teamwork toward an AI-first, human-react mode of collaboration using three mechanisms from our theoretical framework.
 As a result, three major shifts were identified.

-1. Trap of Individual Augmentation (Behavioral Shift)
+Trap of Individual Augmentation

-Synthesis - Design Process Map
+Synthesis - Design process map

 Design Process Map aims to capture surface-level changes in the design process (Discover – Define – Develop – Deliver) after the introduction of GenAI, and to identify the design values that are most at risk.